phiamorton/GPT-Proton-Therapy/README.md

+Simulating the phase offset between 2 cavities for tunable proton therapy.

 Creating the GPT input file in phia_test_EMod_spreadBragg.m relies on the E and H field and linaciris files Using sim_auto.bat to run GPT and write output files for all the different phase offset values.